Subgaussian 1-cocycles on discrete groups: Introduction

 Let us conclude the introduction by mentioning the relationship among log-Sobolev inequality, spectral gap inequality and $L_p$ Poincar\'e inequalities.
 It is well known that the log-Sobolev inequality implies the existence of spectral gap, or equivalently, $L_2$ Poincar\'e inequality.
-Conversely, the spectral gap inequality together with a \emph{defective} log-Sobolev inequality yields the log-Sobolev inequality; see e.g. \cite{GZ} for these facts.
-In the non-diffusion setting (without the Leibniz rule), it seems that the relationship between log-Sobolev inequality and $L_p$ Poincar\'e inequality is not clear.
+Conversely, the spectral gap inequality together with a {defective} log-Sobolev inequality yields the log-Sobolev inequality; see e.g. \cite{GZ} for these facts.
 On the other hand, the $L_p$ Poincar\'e inequalities obviously imply the spectral gap inequality.
 It would be interesting to determine when the converse implication is possible.
-It is known that in the classical diffusion setting the spectral gap would imply $L_p$ Poincar\'e inequalities, but with constant $Cp$; see e.g. \cite{Mi09}*{Proposition 2.5}.
-We show similar results for noncommutative diffusion semigroups.
-Recall from \cite{JRS} that $(T_t)$ acting on $(\nx,\tau)$ is a noncommutative diffusion semigroup if $\Ga^A(x,x)\in L_1(\nx)$ for all $x\in \Dom(A^{1/2})$ where $A$ is the generator of $T_t$.
-Note that for example the Poisson semigroup on the circle is a noncommutative diffusion semigroup which fails to be a commutative diffusion semigroup.
-In Section 4, we formulate certain results in this direction and prove: \begin{theorem} Let $T_t$ be an ergodic noncommutative diffusion semigroup acting on a diffuse probability space $(\nx,\tau)$.
-Suppose the spectral gap inequality holds: for $f\in \nx$,
+It is known that in the classical diffusion setting the spectral gap would imply $L_p$ Poincar\'e inequalities, but with constant $Cp$; see e.g. \cite[Proposition 2.5]{Mi09}.
+We show similar results in the noncommutative setting under some conditions.
+In Section 4, we formulate certain results in this direction and prove, e.g., the following: \begin{theorem} Let $T_t$ be an ergodic standard semigroup acting on a diffuse probability space $(\nx,\tau)$ which satisfies \eqref{compa}.
+Suppose the generator $A$ of $T_t$ has a spectral gap: For $f\in \nx$,

-Then for all even integer $p\ge 2$ and all $f\in \nx$
+Then for all even integer $p\ge 2$ and all $f\in \nx$,

-\end{theorem} We overcome the lack of Leibniz rule in the noncommutative setting by the use of free dilation theory developed by Junge--Ricard--Shlyakhtenko \cite{JRS} and the $L_p$ regularity theorem due to Olkiewicz--Zegarlinski \cite{OZ99}.
+\end{theorem} {We overcome the lack of \eqref{leib}} in the noncommutative setting by using the derivations of noncommutative Dirichlet forms developed by Cipriani and Sauvageot \cite{JRS} and the $L_p$ regularity theorem due to Olkiewicz--Zegarlinski \cite{OZ99}.

 The paper is organized as follows.
 We recall some preliminary facts in Section 2.
 Then we prove the $L_p$ Poincar\'e inequalities with constant $C\sqrt{p}$ in Section 3.
 The relationship between the spectral gap inequality and $L_p$ Poincar\'e inequalities is discussed in Section 4.
 Some examples and illustrations are given in Section 5.